PedroCristo/portfolio_project_5/README.md

 ![Home Page - Image Banner](./assets/readme/features/watches_clocks_home_page_banner.jpg)

 - This banner feature is used to advertise new or popular products on the website.
-The website admin can upload many of images through the admin panel and choose the one to be displayed by clicking on the banner featured box.
-It allows the admin to change the banner easily depending on what will be better to be displayed at a certain moment.<br>
+The website admin can upload various advertising banners through the admin panel.
+The displayed advertised banner can be easily and quickly changed by clicking on the banner´s featured box.
+It allows the admin to change the banner easily depending on what advertisied product they would like to be displayed at a certain time.<br>

 ### Home Page - Customers Reviews Carousel